abhinow01/question-paper-generator/README.md

   }
 }

-## Explanatuon of logic:
+## Explanation of logic:
 The process behind generating a custom question paper involves several steps:
-Request Handling: Upon receiving a request, the server reads the available question database.
+Request Handling: Upon receiving a request, the server reads the available question database (questions.json in this case ).
 Distribution Calculation: It calculates the number of easy, medium, and hard questions based on the specified distribution percentages and total questions available.
 Question Filtering: Questions are filtered based on their difficulty level (easy, medium, hard).
 Random Selection: Random questions are selected from each difficulty level based on the calculated counts.